phpro/zf-doctrine-hydration-module/README.md

 This module provides a configurable way to create new doctrine hydrators.
 By using the configurable API, it is easy to create a custom hydrator for any use case you want.

+For MongoDB ODM, a specific hydrator is added.
+This hydrator will be able to handle Referenced documents and Embedded Documents.
+It is also possible to hydrate advanced documents with discriminator maps.

 #Installation

 ## Add to composer.json